-The Effective Date of this Guidance is February 15, 2024.
+This Guidance became effective as of February 15, 2024 and was revised as of May 21, 2024.
 This Guidance supersedes the University's Policy on the Use of Columbia University Students as Study Subjects in Research, dated June 26, 2003.